 If the x87 FPU in or with an IA-32 processor (Intel 286 and onwards) encounters an unmasked exception condition, with the system operated in the MS-DOS compatibility mode and with IGNNE# not asserted, a software exception handler is invoked through a PIC and the processor's INTR pin.
-The FERR# (or ERROR#) output from the x87 FPU that begins the process of invoking the exception handler may occur when the error condition is first detected, or when the processor generation and also on which exception and which x87 FPU instruction triggered it, as discussed earlier in Section D.1, "MS-DOS Compatibility Sub-mode for Handling x87 FPU Exceptions," and Section D.2, "Implementation of the MS-DOS Compatibility Sub-mode in the Intel486TM, Pentium®, and P6 Processor Family, and Pentium® 4 Processors."
+The FERR# (or ERROR#) output from the x87 FPU that begins the process of invoking the exception handler may occur when the error condition is first detected, or when the processor generation and also on which exception and which x87 FPU instruction.
+Which of these two cases occurs depends on the processor generation and also on which exception and which x87 FPU instruction triggered it, as discussed earlier in Section D.1, "MS-DOS Compatibility Sub-mode for Handling x87 FPU Exceptions," and Section D.2, "Implementation of the MS-DOS Compatibility Sub-mode in the Intel486[TM], Pentium®, and P6 Processor Family, and Pentium® 4 Processors."
 The elapsed time between the initial error signal and the invocation of the x87 FPU exception handler depends of course on the external hardware interface, and also on whether the external interrupt for x87 FPU errors is enabled.
 But the architecture ensures that the handler will be invoked before execution of the next WAIT or floating-point instruction since an unmasked floating-point exception causes the processor to freeze just before executing such an instruction (unless the IGNNE# input is active, or it is a no-wait x87 FPU instruction).